FrontEndFoxes/curriculum/workshop/mini2.md

 **🎊Congratulations, you've finished the base project!🎊**

-## Supplement 1: Creating a Dog component
+## Supplement 1: Creating a Dog Component

 At this point we want to abstract a single grid dog card into a separate component to learn how parent and child components communicate.

 We have a `components` folder but for now it's empty.
 Let's create a new file here and name it `Dog.vue`.